ArmandPhilippot/apeu/README.md

     └── link.astro
 ```

+It is up to you to define links to your sub-stories in `index.stories.astro` or `button.stories.astro`.

 > [!IMPORTANT]
 > If you create a new story file (ie. `.stories.astro`), you'll need to restart the dev server to be able to access it in your browser.

 Only `.astro` extension is supported for stories.
-I'd like to use `.mdx` but Astro integrations can only inject routes for `.astro`, `.js` and `.ts` files.
+I'd like to use `.mdx` but if I'm right, Astro integrations can only inject routes for `.astro`, `.js` and `.ts` files.

 ### i18n

-This project is i18n-ready but only available in English right now.
+This project is i18n-ready and it is available in English and in French right now.

 All UI strings are stored as a key/value pair in a JSON file located in `src/translations`.
 Note that for routes, except for the homepage, the translations should match the names used in `src/pages`.